CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Returns the property searched as an Array with the parsed Literal, Pointer or List.
-Returns null if the property is not found, or an empty array if cannot be parsed.
+Returns null if the property is not found, or an empty array if it cannot be parsed.

 *Parameters*